Track checker

-A track checker is a small railway carriage used in the United States and Ireland to audit the gauge and integrity of railway tracks.
+A track checker is a small railway carriage used to audit the gauge and integrity of railway tracks.
+Railroads such as those in the United States and Ireland use track checkers.

 The first track checkers were simply people that walked the tracks, making sure that the tracks were not damaged and that the switches were working.
-These people were also called track walkers.
-Track walkers are famously still employed by the MTA maintaining the New York City subway lines.
+People in this role were known as a track walker.
+Track walkers are still employed by the Metropolitan Transportation Authority maintaining New York City Subway lines.

-A modern track checker, however, is a small carriage on wheels, about the same size as a Smart Car, and can be automated or driven by one engineer, who is also known as a "Track checker."
+A modern track checker is a small carriage on wheels, which can be automated or driven by one engineer, who is also known as a "track checker."
 This carriage, reaching speeds of 30 to 60 mph, drives along the tracks of a railway.